 Certain family members may be able to file a survivor action for harm suffered by the victim before he or she died, such as pain and suffering.
 A survivor action represents recovery of damages that the victim would have been able to sue for had he or she survived.

 Additionally, certain family members can file a wrongful death lawsuit for the damages they themselves suffered from the wrongful death of their loved one.
 Louisiana law sets out a specific order of surviving relatives who may sue in a survivor action or for wrongful death.
 If none of the eligible relatives survive the victim, the executor of his or her estate has the right to file.

 A Louisiana survivor or wrongful death lawsuit can be complicated and deadlines for filing are relatively short.
-Be sure to contact an experienced truck accident lawyer as early as possible after the truck accident if your loved one died so that you can understand your legal rights, deadlines and potentially responsible parties.
+Be sure to contact an experienced truck accident lawyer as early as possible after a semi-truck collision if your loved one died so that you can understand your legal rights, deadlines and potentially responsible parties.

 Another important reason to bring legal counsel on board early is to launch an investigation on your behalf of the accident.
 Important, unique evidence in semi-truck crashes can include the driver’s logs, law enforcement and federal safety investigator reports, truck maintenance records and more.